Hosting a Christmas Party at Home

 12. Make a huge charcuterie board or grazing table.
 Most everything can be store-bought which leaves you free to get ready for your party.
 (See 13 Charcuterie Board Ideas for Easy Entertaining and 41 Homemade Charcuterie Board Ingredients!)

 13. Make it a potluck.
 Don’t be a hosting martyr — let other people bring food, too!
-Ask everyone to bring an appetizer or dessert and you provide a couple of heavier snacks like sliders.
+Ask everyone to bring an appetizer or dessert and you provide a couple of heavier snacks like mini-sandwiches or meatballs.
 If you’re using a theme, ask them to bring a dish that goes along with it.
 Or if you do a food station (see below), everyone can bring 1-2 things to contribute.

 14. Set up Christmas party food stations.
 Food bars and food stations are all the rage these days.
 And why not?
 They’re fun and in a day of food allergies and special diets, they’re customizable.